phillipsja/rails-sample-app/README.md

 Note that the added file "custom.scss" is a sass file (added by me) and will be included in the "asset pipeline" by default (by nature of the location ~/app/assets/stylesheets)

+#5.1.3 Partials

+convention is to name partials with leading underscore (e.g. _mypartial.erb) include and render them in a view like this:
+`<%= render 'layouts/shim' %>`